BYTESHAUS/use-dev/README+/frames/README+/reinforced_inheretance.md

 }
 ```

-Besides discipline, order, and readability, this frame makes classes friendly to functional parametrization (that's irrelevant to inheritance):
+Besides discipline, order, and readability, this frame makes classes friendly to functional parametrization.
+That's irrelevant to inheritance:

 + parametrizing an object with subfunctions;
 + dynamic programming of sub-calls;